neuralpain/oneclickwinrar/README.md

 Stay safe and bug-free.
 Keep your WinRAR installation up-to-date.

 For one-time use, run the following command in a PowerShell terminal.
-For more functionality, download and customize the script.
+For more functionality, download and [configure](#configuration) the script.

 ```
 irm "https://dub.sh/installrar" | iex